 “My furnace stopped working”, “My furnace runs but quickly shuts off”, “My furnace light indicates open limit”, or “My furnace runs starts and stops frequently”.
 These are all common statements I hear from my customers.
 Most of the time people are looking for a quick solution to these complaints.
 Although that is what I would love to provide my customers, it really isn’t that simple.

 Most of the time the furnace is signaling that one of its sensors is indicating a problem.
 But there are many root causes that can lead to the sensor signal.
 That’s where a skilled technician comes in handy.
-The technician is trained to know the dozens of possible causes for the signal and is trained to take their time to identify the one that is either making the problem or identify the most likely item (because there can be more than one at the same time, which makes diagnosis tricky).
+The technician is trained to know the dozens of possible causes for the signal and is trained to take their time to identify the one that is either making

 A skilled technician also has the tools to test the various components to see if there are other signals in the electrical system that would not be seen by the average homeowner.
 The technician will check voltage, continuity, amperage, pressure, and temperature among the many ways to test various components until he finds one that isn’t responding within specification for the part.